gutmanuela/store-management-tool-ing-itw/README.md

 - Get product in a specific category
 - Get all categories
 - Add, delete category
+- add, get, delete customers and suppliers
+- get all suppliers for a product

 Proposal for further development:
-- add, get, delete customers and suppliers
 - get all orders
 - perform order for a customer
 - get all orders for a customer
-- get all suppliers for a product
+- get all customers
+- add, delete a customer

 Authorization is role based.
 Application was designed with 2 main roles: admin and product-manager.